taytwkim/malloc/README.md

 cmake --build build-cmake
 ```

 The optional `parallel` test depends on OpenMP.
-On macOS with the default Apple Clang toolchain, that target may be skipped unless OpenMP support is installed separately.
+On macOS with the default Apple Clang toolchain, the target may be skipped unless OpenMP is supported.